What is hip osteoarthritis?

 - Being overweight.
 Extra weight puts added pressure on your hips and can break down cartilage faster.

+Not all hip pain comes from the hip joint.
+Hip bursitis and referred pain from low back problems often present as a hip problem.
 Your healthcare provider will ask about your medical history, including your activity level.
 They will ask about your symptoms and do a physical examination to look for:

 - Range of motion for your leg

-- Pain or tenderness in the hip
+- Pain in the hip from specific movements

 - Problems with the way you walk

 - A grating sound or sensation within the joint, called crepitus